Hypergear/UCL_Dissertation/Report/Grouph_intro.md

 We denote $K_i$ as the number of edges directly connect to the node $V_i$ in the network, this number is also known as degree.
 In an undirected network system, the total number of edge $L$ can be calculated by the following equation.
 $L=\frac{1}{2}\sum_{i = 1}^N K_i$

-### Attributes in the STC graph
+#### Attributes in the STC graph
 To review the global STCs from multiple aspects of dynamic correlations and bringing quantitative constructions needed for the analysis.
 The network science and graph theory provides the methods to take into consideration of the quantitative relationship by inserting the numerical values into the nodes and edges within the STC network.
-The network’s nodes and edges attribute definition are presented in table
+The network’s nodes and edges attribute definition are presented in Table %^%^%+1

 | Category | Attributes | Relevance |
 |---|---|---|